 Andrew Steinmetz | This Great Escape: The Case of Michael Paryla

 Priscila Uppal | Projection: Encounters with my Runaway Mother

 See photos from the Hilary Weston Writers' Trust Prize for Nonfiction gala.

 The Writers' Trust is proud to announce a nonfiction writing contest for Canadian high school students in grades 9-12.
-The winner receives $2,500 and a trip to Toronto in fall 2014, plus $1,000 for her school for her heartfelt memoir, "No One's Girl."
+Ashley Ash, the inaugural winner, recently received $2,500 plus $1,000 for her school for her heartfelt memoir, "No One's Girl."
 Read the top six pieces now at writerstrust.com/students.

 Free nonfiction teaching resources are also available at writerstrust.com/education for senior high school educators to explore contemporary Canadian nonfiction with students by introducing them to books nominated for the Hilary Weston Writers’ Trust Prize for Nonfiction.

 About the Honourable Hilary M. Weston, CM, OOnt